kids-4-code/website/content/courses/java-3.md

 ::course-descrip

-**We will not be offering Java 3 in the Winter 2024 session due to limited interest.
-Please check back this summer for our next session!**
+**We will not be offering Java 3 in the Summer 2024 session due to limited interest.
+Please check back next session!**

 Java 3 is our highest-level Java course and is intended for students who have a firm grasp on the material covered in our previous two courses and are ready to take their understanding to the next level.
 It’s designed to cover a wide range of different topics, from commonly used algorithms to object-oriented programming to debugging skills.
 Students may find this class slightly more difficult & conceptual than Java 1 and Java 2.